coffee2code/obfuscate-email/readme.txt

 `<a href="mailto:&#x70;&#x65;&#x72;&#x73;&#x6f;&#x6e;&#x40;&#x65;&#x78;&#x61;&#x6d;&#x70;&#x6c;&#x65;&#x2e;&#x63;&#x6f;&#x6d;"><span class="codedirection">&#x6d;&#x6f;&#x63;&#x2e;&#x65;&#x6c;&#x70;&#x6d;&#x61;&#x78;&#x65;<span class="displaynone">null</span>&#x40;&#x6e;&#x6f;&#x73;&#x72;&#x65;&#x70;</span></a>`

-However, in your browser it would appear to you as it does prior to obfuscation, and the link for the e-mail would still work.
-Theoretically, however, spammers would have a somewhat more difficult time harvesting the e-mails you display or link to in your posts.
+However, in your browser it would appear to you as it does prior to obfuscation, and the link for the email would still work.
+Theoretically, however, spammers would have a somewhat more difficult time harvesting the emails you display or link to in your posts.

-NOTE: (Only when using the custom replacement feature will visitors need to modify the e-mail address for use in their e-mail program.)
+NOTE: (Only when using the custom replacement feature will visitors need to modify the email address for use in their email program.)

 Links: [Plugin Homepage](http://coffee2code.com/wp-plugins/obfuscate-email/) | [Plugin Directory Page](https://wordpress.org/plugins/obfuscate-email/) | [Author Homepage](http://coffee2code.com)